mtl/svg2mod/README.md

   -f FACTOR, --factor FACTOR
                         Scale paths by this factor
   -p PRECISION, --precision PRECISION
                         Smoothness for approximating curves with line segments.
-Input is the approximate length for each line segment in SVG pixels (float)
-  --format FORMAT       Output module file format (legacy|pretty) --name NAME, --module-name NAME
+Input is the approximate length for each line segment in SVG pixels (float) --format FORMAT       Output module file format (legacy|pretty|latest). 'latest' introduces features used in kicad >= 6 --name NAME, --module-name NAME
                         Base name of the module --units UNITS         Output units, if output format is legacy (decimal|mm) --value VALUE, --module-value VALUE
                         Value of the module
   -F DEFAULT_FONT, --default-font DEFAULT_FONT
-                        Default font to use if the target font in a text element cannot be found
-  -l, --list-fonts      List all fonts that can be found in common locations
+                        Default font to use if the target font in a text element cannot be found -l, --list-fonts      List all fonts that can be found in common locations
 ```